sensu/sensu-docs-legacy/docs/0.27/platforms/sensu-on-freebsd.md

 ### Download and install Sensu using the Sensu Universal .txz file {#download-and-install-sensu-core}

+_NOTE: As of Sensu version 0.27 package repository URLs have changed.
+To install or upgrade to the latest version of Sensu, please ensure you have updated existing configurations to follow the repository URL format specified below._

 1. Download Sensu from the [Sensu Downloads][1] page, or by using this link:

    [https://sensu.global.ssl.fastly.net/freebsd/FreeBSD:10:amd64/sensu/sensu-0.27.0_1.txz][3]